JyothiKoushikP/Fetch_SRE_TakeHome/README.md

 (Ex: Invalid Input (No Name/URL), Invalid File Input, Invalid Requests etc.)

 ● Testing
 It is important to test all scenarios before we deploy our code.
-The repository also consists of the test folder containing various test cases written and validated using pytest and uniittest.
+The repository also consists of the test folder containing various test cases written and validated using pytest and unfittest.

 ### Assumptions Taken for the Assignment: